tvaneerd/mpcdi/MPCDI_explained.md

 > each of the yaw, pitch, and roll directions.
 (See Figure 2-2 for a graphical representation of these
 > unit vectors.)”

 That's not much to go on.
-I'm not even sure if I understand it completely.
-But, by what is now convention, Mystique uses `<coordinateframe>` as so:
+By what is now convention, Mystique uses `<coordinateframe>` as so:

 The intent of the node is to communicate where the object (ie projector) is, but that should just be 3 numbers: